-Dr Siobhan O’Neil is Senior Project Manager at United Nations University Centre for Policy Research on the Managing Exits from Armed Conflict project.
-She was previously the Project Lead for Children and Extreme Violence and the Disarmament, Demobilization, and Reintegration Project Manager.
+Dr Siobhan O’Neil is Project Director at United Nations University Centre for Policy Research on the Managing Exits from Armed Conflict project.
+She was previously the Project Lead for UNU's Children and Extreme Violence project and the Disarmament, Demobilization, and Reintegration Project Manager.

 Prior to joining UNU, Dr O’Neil was a consultant at the UN Mine Action Service (UNAMS), providing strategic guidance and programme support for key mine action programmes in Mali and Palestine.
 Dr O’Neil has experience in both the security and intelligence fields: In the wake of the 11 September 2001 attacks, she worked for the newly created state homeland security agencies in New York and New Jersey, helping state and local governments build their capacity to detect, prevent, and recover from terrorist attacks.
 She later served as the analyst for domestic security and intelligence at the Congressional Research Service, identifying emerging threats and evaluating possible policy responses for Congress.

 During the course of her doctoral studies, Dr O’Neil worked as a research analyst at the RAND Corporation on projects pertaining to counterinsurgency transitions, insurgent motivations, and civil-military coordination during domestic chemical, biological, radiological, nuclear, and explosive attacks.

 Dr O'Neil received obtained her doctorate from the University of California, Los Angeles, her Master's degrees from the Naval Postgraduate School and St Andrew's University in international relations and national security policy, and an undergraduate degree from the College of the Holy Cross.